-This Is How Your Workout Routine Might Be Affecting Your Period
+Can Working Out Make Your Period Late?
+This Is How Your Workout Routine Affects Your Cycle

 This may surprise you, but when you have killer cramps during that time of the month, exercise can actually help ease the pain of those menstrual symptoms.

 I know what you're probably thinking, but please, just hear me out.

 The cramping you feel during your period happens as a result of the uterine lining releasing prostaglandins.